 2. It decreases our power

 When we see ourselves as victims, we are giving away our power.
 It’s like being shot full of arrows and refusing to do anything about it because the person who shot them should fix it.
 It hurts you more than it hurts them.
 Stop and think who is suffering most?
-Does continually thinking of the wrong help healing?
+Does continually thinking of the wrong hold you back or aid you in moving on?

 If you spend your time hoping someone will suffer the consequences for what they did to your heart, then you’re allowing them to hurt you a second time in your mind.
 Shannon L. Alder